Legal Malpractice Lawyers

 When you hire a lawyer to represent you, you have the right to expect that the lawyer is skilled, knowledgeable, ethical, and dedicated and can be counted on to use every legal and ethical means available to achieve a favorable outcome.

 An unethical, incompetent, overworked, or unfocused attorney can cause financial loss, stress, and many other damages, depending on the subject matter of the case.
-The lawyers at the Abronson Law Offices in Los Gatos are committed to making things as close to right as possible by fighting for monetary compensation for all that you’ve lost.
+The lawyers at the Abronson Law Offices in San Jose are committed to making things as close to right as possible by fighting for monetary compensation for all that you’ve lost.
 We accept legal malpractice cases in Santa Clara County and throughout the entire Bay Area.

 We understand that when you’ve suffered a loss at the hands of an incompetent attorney you may be concerned with the additional expense of representation in a malpractice action.
 We offer flexible payment options and will work with you to arrive at a payment schedule that fits your situation.
 In many cases, we can work on a contingent fee basis so our payment comes out of your recovery.